By Redhotchilimist 5 Comments

 You remember when Kratos decided to kill all the gods in the Greek Pantheon because he was pissed at his dad?
 Well, he's grown up now.
 He's still gonna do the exact same thing, starting ragnarok and all, he's just gonna do it to protect his son instead.
 Dude's literally climbing a mountain with his kid while carrying his wife's ashes in a bag, while his last wife and kid's ashes are clinging to his body.
 We start as we mean to go on.

 It frustrates me, because in theory, I'm all about a well-made action game where you beat up the norse gods and go on adventures with some nicer characters than usual for God of War.
 I expect to like that in a way I don't expect to enjoy, say, Red Dead Redemption 2.
-But the God of War reboot really feels like it's tailor made for annoying me.
+But the God of War reboot really feels like it's tailor made for annoying me, and I needed to get this rant off my chest.
+Least the devs can be happy that everyone else seem to like it.

 Mimir is cool though.
 I unofficially give him the award for Best Use of Lollipop Chainsaw.